vanStaen/mailman/README.md

 As Heroku doesn't allow the mail function of PHP, the rest Api deployed act as an mirror to the script hosted on an other server (allowing the mail functionality).

 ### Setup
-1. Upload the file emailer.php (folder ressource) in the emailer server.
+1. Upload the file emailer.php (folder ressources) in the emailer server.
 2. Save the link to this file as `emailerURL` in the environement variable config file (on Heroku and local).